Message From The Business Manager of Local 3, IBEW

 Tag @lu3ibew in posts and stories on Instagram and Facebook to share updates for and by “the best electricians in the world!”
 And Please share the image below on your social media to encourage your friends and neighbors to participate in the 7 PM salute.

 Make sure you are registered to vote at your current address.
-Due to the threat of COVID-19 infections, Gov. Andrew Cuomo issued an Executive Order that expands absentee voting in the federal and state primaries to be held in New York on Tuesday, June 23.
 The NYS Board of Elections will mail absentee ballot applications, but voters are strongly encouraged to apply now.
 Read more about this process on our website or contact your county's Board of Elections.

 Website Login for Members Only